Sign Up

 Are Stablecoins… Stable?

+Algorithmic stablecoins, in contrast, carry a lot of risks due to their higher vulnerability to manipulation and attacks.
 In 2022, Terra Luna, a leading algorithmic stablecoin project, collapsed within a few days.
-The event became known as a ‘death spiral’ in the crypto world.
-An investor offloaded plenty of the platform’s algorithmic stablecoin TerraUSD on the market.
-Such a move caused its price to detach from the US dollar.
-It triggered a series of troubles.
+This event came to be known as a ‘death spiral’ in the world of cryptocurrencies.
+It was the result of multiple large investors and traders offloading a huge amount of the platform’s algorithmic stablecoin TerraUSD on the market.
+This move caused its price to detach from the US dollar, triggering a series of troubles.

 To Buy Or Not to Buy?